damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 description:
 ---

-At GitLab, we believe the best approach to software delivery to ship quicky and often.
+At GitLab, we believe the best approach to software delivery is to ship quicky and often.
 By building a team and a company culture that values iteration over perfection, we are able to ship new improvements and features every month!

-So it should come as no surprise that in 2016, we shipped 11 new versions of GitLab!
+So it should come as no surprise that in 2016, we shipped 12 new versions of GitLab!
-Included in those releases we major new features like Issue Boards and Cycle Analytics, and the completion of our idea to production vision.
+Included in those releases were major new features like Issue Boards and Cycle Analytics, and the completion of our idea-to-production vision.

 <!-- more -->